kpetremann/mqtt-exporter/README.md

 mqtt_temperature{topic="zigbee2mqtt_garage"} 1.0
 ```

-To avoid having different topic for the same device, the exporter has a normalization feature disabled by default.
+To avoid having different topics for the same device, the exporter has a normalization feature disabled by default.
 It can be enabled by setting ZIGBEE2MQTT_AVAILABILITY varenv to "True".

-It will remove the suffix from the topic, and change the metric name accordingly:
+It will remove the suffix from the topic and change the metric name accordingly:

 ```
 mqtt_zigbee_availability{topic="zigbee2mqtt_garage"} 1.0
 mqtt_temperature{topic="zigbee2mqtt_garage"} 1.0
 ```

 Note: the metric name mqtt_state is not kept to reduce collision risks as it is too common.

 ### Zwavejs2Mqtt